pypa/pypa.io/source/roadmap.rst

 :Status: Discussions are ongoing on distutils-sig.
 Some proposals involve
          solutions that solve sdist 2.0 and build neutrality with a single plan.
+         A central part of the discussion is whether sdists should (or can) be required to hold static metadata (vs. requiring a build command to generate the metadata).

 .. _`Installation Database Updates`: